 CRT additionally granted the Company certain rights to new patent applications filed by the Founding Institutions in respect of inventions resulting from the TRACERx study through February 2023, including automatic exclusive licenses to patent rights relating to non-severable improvements of technology covered by the original TRACERx patents and non-exclusive rights to severable improvements.
-CRT granted the Company the right of first negotiation to license certain patents rights generated by the Company's founders outside of the TRACERx study which relate to the licensed technology.

 In July 2017, the Company obtained a non-exclusive license to the LOHHLA patent under the License Agreement.
 In October 2018, the Company obtained an exclusive license to the LOHHLA patent under an addendum to the License Agreement.
 Under the License Agreement, the Company holds an option to exploit products in the therapeutic vaccine field (the "Vaccine Option").
 In March 2021, the Company extended the Vaccine Option from May 2021 to May 2023 with a payment of less than £0.1 million or \$0.1 million.
+On May 4, 2023, the Company exercised the Vaccine Option.
+No payment was due to CRT for the Company to exercise the Vaccine Option.